 Right-clicking on an existing Switch & Indicator Add-On from the Tree View opens the menu, as shown below.
 It contains an option to add another Add-On to the panel or remove the current one.
-It also allows the user, via the 'Edit Properties' option to open the Add-On editing dialog box; shown below.
+It also allows the user, via the 'Edit Properties' option to open the Add-On editing dialog box

-9.3.6 8 Zone Conventional Board
+9.9 8 Zone Conventional Board